 Create a new Maven project

 If no project is currently open in IntelliJ IDEA, click Create New Project on the Welcome screen.
 Otherwise, select from the main menu.

 Select Maven from the options on the left.

-- On the next page of the wizard, specify the following Maven basic elements that are added to the pom.xml file:
+- On the next page of the wizard, specify the following Maven coordinates that are added to the pom.xml file:

 GroupId- a package of a new project.